6 Reasons to Update Your Patient Collections System

 Not surprisingly, 83% of small physician practices stated that their top financial challenge is collecting high deductible balances from patients.
 Patients are generally slow to pay when they don’t understand their bill or are required to pay in a time-consuming, traditional method.
 Adding a variety of payment options supported by advancing technology clarifies patient financial responsibility while giving them options to pay in their preferred method.
 Meeting the needs of the patient helps the practice solve major revenue cycle issues.

 6. Choices Appeal to a Wider Variety of Patients

 Every patient has their own preferences when it comes to handling their financial responsibility.
 Some baby boomers may prefer to mail in a check due to a lack of technological understanding, while millennials would rather enter their debit card information on their iPhones because they may not own paper checks.
 Either way, by incorporating a variety of digital communication and payment methods made possible by advancing technology, your practice can appeal to every type of patient.
 This helps increase patient collections and satisfaction in a higher percentage of patients, instead of only appealing to limited wants and abilities.

 As patient medical debt continues to top the list of financial concerns of many practices, it’s important to consider how technology-driven payment options can provide a solution.
 The inclusion of such options gives the patient the choice and ability to pay their bills on their own time, in their preferred method.
 By extending this freedom to patients, the practice sees an increase in collections while time to collect decreases.

 Why not take advantage of the benefits technology-driven payment options have to offer?

-MailMyStatements is a technology-driven patient statement and payment vendor who offers managed billing needs from payment plan capabilities to statement design.
+MailMyStatements is a technology-driven patient statement and payment vendor who offers managed billing needs from payment plan capabilities to statement design for increased patient collections.
 Get in touch with us today to learn more about our solutions.